google/app-reporting-pack/docs/installation-guide.md

     - **account_id** - Google Ads account or MCC Id provided in the google-ads.yaml.
     - **BigQuery project_id** - current GCP project where the user is authenticated.
     - **BigQuery dataset** - dataset in the current project where data will be stored.
     - **Reporting window** - how much data will be daily extracted from Google Ads.
-Reporting window should be of reasonable size but not shorter than the conversion window in Google Ads.
-    - **Initial load date** - by default historical data will not be extracted.
-The Initial load date will be the current date - the reporting window.
+You won't be able to see more data in your dashboard outside of reporting window.
     - **Ads config path** - path to the provided google-ads.yaml.
     - **Cohorts** - a list of offsets in days since the attributed interaction.
 ARP calculates how many conversions occur on 1st, 2nd, 5th day after an interaction with an ad.
     - **Video parsing mode** - ARP needs extra effort to obtain dimensions of video ads.
 It can be extracted either from a YouTube channel or by parsing video asset names (in this case the dimensions should be a part of asset naming convention).
 By default ARP doesn’t extract video dimensions.
 Video parsing mode can be changed any time later.